Francisco-Webdeveloper/AJAX-Autocomplete/README.md

 https://wagon-dictionary.herokuapp.com/autocomplete/under
 etc.
 ```
 When the API returns the JSON, the job here is to update the `ul#results` list with suggestions!

+## Other information
+You can also check the code and a preview 👉  https://codepen.io/francisco-frontend/pen/vYmZQBq